The estate is 400 acres with out buildings, stables, gate lodges, gardens, woodlands, parklands and two lakes

 🔥 Restoration Stage 4 STABLE BLOCKS AND ESTATE OUT BUILDINGS - 2025

-🔥 Philanthoropy Stage 5 WELLNESS RETREAT AND TOURISM CENTRE - 2026
+🔥 Philanthropy Stage 5 WELLNESS RETREAT AND TOURISM CENTRE - 2026

 Antoin Commane· Trustee

-Trustee of Newhall Estate and Kinfauns Foundation, which represents the charitable interests of the Commane family.
-He is director of ddw magazine, ddw.ai hedge fund and Ineffable AI currency speculation firm and director of the upcoming Newhall Wellness Retreat.
+Trustee of Newhall Estate and Kinfauns Foundation, representing the charitable interests of the Commane family.
+He is a director of Ineffable AI currency speculation firm.

 Jim Commane· Trustee